acomito/expo-to-appstore-checklist/README.md

 https://segment.com/docs/sources/mobile/ios/quickstart/#step-5-submitting-to-the-app-store

 Congratulations!
 You have submitted your app for review.
+Drink two beers.

 App is now "Waiting For Review".
 The next stages are: